Blackswan: Pre-debut and member changes

-The group was originally set to debut in mid-2010 as the third generation of Baby V.O.X.
-However, their record company DR Music decided to rebrand them as a new group named Rania (short for “Regeneration Idol of Asia”) with eight members: Saem (later known as Yina), Lucy (later known as Jooyi), Sarah, Riko, Joy, Di, T-ae, and Xia.
+The group was originally set to debut in mid-2010, as the third generation of Baby V.O.X.
+However, their record company DR Music; decided to rebrand them as a new group named Rania (short for "Regeneration Idol of Asia") with eight members: Saem (later known as Yina), Lucy (later known as Jooyi), Sarah, Riko, Joy, Di, T-ae, and Xia.
 T-ae, Riko, and Yina were chosen to star alongside former 2PM member Jay Park in his movie Hype Nation, which caused DR Music to delay the group's debut.
-At the beginning of 2011, Sarah decided to leave the group and was replaced by Chinese trainee Yijo.
+At the beginning of 2011, Sarah decided to leave the group.
+While the company attempted to debut another member named Yijo, an interview with member Yina in 2022 revealed that the label ultimately did not find her fit for debut, though she still appeared in a few scenes from their debut music video.

 2011–2012: Debut as Rania and member changes

-Rania made their debut in April 2011 as an eight-member group consisting of Saem, Jooyi, Riko, Joy, Yijo, Di, T-ae and Xia.
-After the album's release, Yijo revealed that she had left the group.
-She did not attend the debut performances due to issues with a work visa.
+Rania made their debut in April 2011 as a seven-member group consisting of Saem, Jooyi, Riko, Joy, Di, T-ae and Xia.
 On April 6, Rania performed on KBS' Music Bank, with the EP Teddy Riley, the First Expansion In Asia and its title track "Dr Feel Good", composed by Teddy Riley.
 The song was originally given to Lady Gaga.
 The music video and live performances were controversial in South Korea as some viewers felt that the group's image was too provocative.
 As a result, Rania was forced to change its choreography and make minor changes to the outfits.
 After the promotion of "Dr Feel Good", the group returned in June with its first digital single "Masquerade", also composed by Riley.
 Despite having planned an American debut, the group made no advancements.
 Shortly afterwards Riley announced that he would have nothing more to do with the group after falling out with their record label, releasing a statement saying:

 The group released their second EP, Time to Rock da Show, on November 16, 2011.
 The music video for its title track, "Pop Pop Pop", written by Brave Brothers, was revealed four days later.
-On 30 May 2012, Rania performed a new song named "Killer" at the Dream Concert.
+On May 30, 2012, Rania performed a new song named "Killer" at the Dream Concert.

 In June 2012, Joy announced that she left the group, but DR Music claimed she was on hiatus because her parents' house in Thailand had been affected in the flood that occurred around the time of the release.
 Joy deleted her official Rania Twitter account soon after, but not before writing a post saying:

 Rania then made a comeback on September 16 with the second digital single "Style", whose music video was revealed on September 20.
 Jooyi did not appear in the comeback, though DR Music claimed she was still a member of the group.